 5HP 120v Campbell Hausfeld Air Compressor Keeps Tripping Breaker

-I have a 10 year old Campbell Hausfeld 5HP 120v on a dedicated ckt.
+I have a 10-year-old Campbell Hausfeld 5HP 120v on a dedicated ckt.
 Has run flawlessly since new.
 I occasionally leave it turned on when I’m using it a lot, so I don’t have to wait for it to pump up.
 Now this Campbell Hausfeld compressor trips breaker.

-Went out yesterday to pump up a tire and had no air pressure and breaker was tripped.
+Went out yesterday to pump up a tire and had no air pressure and the breaker was tripped.